 Of course, this all comes with the caveat that by using the Alexa app you’re coughing up a lot of personal information.
 That may not bother you as much as it does other people, but it’s a really important issue to note because these earphones are not the same product without Alexa.
 We understand that it’s almost impossible to offer stats tracking and voice assistant functionality without a certain level of data collection, but it’s still something to be aware of.
 For some, it’s a dealbreaker.

-At $119.99 USD for the wired charging and $139.99 USD for wireless charging earbuds, these are well-positioned to compete with the AirPods Pro, but they fall a little short when it comes to sound quality.
+At $119.99 USD for the wired charging and $139.99 USD for wireless charging earbuds, this is well-positioned to compete with the AirPods Pro, but it falls a little short when it comes to sound quality.
 Nevertheless, the features packed into the Amazon Echo Buds (2nd Gen) make a very strong case for your dollar if you’re invested in the Amazon ecosystem already.